greena13/redux-and-the-rest/README.md

 You can identify slow requests with the `getTimeSinceFetchStarted()` helper method.

-It accepts an item or a collection and returns the time duration in milliseconds.
+It accepts an item or a list and returns the time duration in milliseconds.

 ```javascript
 import { getTimeSinceFetchStarted } from 'redux-and-the-rest';